larsks/osp-5-6-ansible/osp-5-6-ha-upgrade.md

     ansible-playbook -i hosts osp-5-6-ha-upgrade.yaml --skip-tags pre-check

+You can skip most the validation steps with `--skip-tags verify`.

 ## A note about this documentation

 This documentation was generated automatically from the Ansible